LumoSQL/lumosql/README.md

 and configurations with each other, as well as comparing the performance of different storage backends.
 LumoSQL is written in C, like SQLite.
 The benchmarking and other tools are written in Tcl, like much of the tooling and extensions for SQLite and Fossil.
+The build tool guarantees that options and configurations are always selected in the same way, so that benchmark results are reliable.

 LumoSQL is distributed under [very liberal licence terms](LICENCES/README.md).